uhmgreyhats/meeting-agendas/8-22-16/agenda.md

   * IEEE - N/A

 ### Misc
-* Set up a weekly meeting time that works for everyone
+* Set up a weekly meeting time that works for everyone - MONDAYS @ 4:30